denisbakhtin/ginblog/README.md

 For Continuous Development a good option is to install `fresh` - https://github.com/pilu/fresh Then simply run `fresh` in the project directory.

-To rebuild assets on change install run `npm run watch`.